 An interview.
 Political scandal.
 Click.
 Click.
 Click.

-Light Yagami, boy genius and top-scoring student at Tokyo University, decided that he was tired.
+Yagami Light, genius and top-scoring student at Tokyo University, decided that he was tired.
 That was why he couldn't fake an interest in the goings-on of the world around him.
-He couldn't even force his eyes to focus on the now fuzzy bluish box in front of him.
-He wasn't tired enough to sleep, though.
+He couldn't even force his eyes to focus on the now-fuzzy bluish box in front of him.
+He wasn't tired enough to sleep.
 Just... drained.

-He set his bag by the door in its usual spot, then proceeded to flop with a complete lack of his usual grace on top of his bedcovers.
+He set his bag by the door in its usual spot then flopped with a complete lack of his usual grace on top of his bedcovers.
 His eyes fell shut, and his breathing evened out, but he was far from sleepy.
-He just didn't have any energy to do anything.
-It took too much effort to concentrate on anything, even the television, which was notorious for being something anyone could stare at for hours.
+He just lacked the energy to do anything.
+It took too much effort to concentrate on anything, even the television, which was something anyone could stare at for hours.
 Even that had failed to rouse his interest, instead crushing it with its endless reports of real-life crime, trivial coverage of entertainment, and fabricated drama.

 He was so tired.
 He didn't know if he could take it anymore.